aj0strow/ajostrow.me/db/articles/react-project-tips.md

     index.js
     style.scss
     DropdownElement.jsx
+  /SearchBar
 ```

-If you want to add a search bar, add a new folder `/SearchBar` and your top-level folder structure hides all the complexity within `/Header`.
+If you want to add a search bar, add a new folder `/SearchBar` and your top-level component hides the complexity within `/Header`.
 Component folders *scale*.

 ### Use Namespaces For Redux